Chalukya dynasty: Natives of Karnataka

 While the northern origin theory has been dismissed by many historians, the epigraphist K. V. Ramesh has suggested that an earlier southern migration is a distinct possibility which needs examination.
 According to him, the complete absence of any inscriptional reference of their family connections to Ayodhya, and their subsequent Kannadiga identity may have been due to their earlier migration into present day Karnataka region where they achieved success as chieftains and kings.
 Hence, the place of origin of their ancestors may have been of no significance to the kings of the empire who may have considered themselves natives of the Kannada speaking region.
-The writing of 12th century Kashmiri poet Bilhana suggests the Chalukya family belonged to the Shudra caste while other sources claim they were Kshatriyas.
+The writing of 12th century Kashmiri poet Bilhana suggests the Chalukya family belonged to the Shudra while other sources claim they were born in the arms of Brahma, and hence were Kshatriya caste.
+According to Xuanzang, the Chalukya king Pulakeshin II was war-like and loved "military arts", because he was a Kshatriya by birth.

 The historians Jan Houben and Kamath, and the epigraphist D.C.
 Sircar note the Badami Chalukya inscriptions are in Kannada and Sanskrit.
 According to the historian N. L. Rao, their inscriptions call them Karnatas and their names use indigenous Kannada titles such as Priyagallam and Noduttagelvom.
 The names of some Chalukya princes end with the pure Kannada term arasa (meaning "king" or "chief").
-The Rashtrakuta inscriptions call the Chalukyas of Badami Karnatabala ("Power of Karnata").
+The Rashtrakuta inscriptions call the Chalukyas of Badami Karnatakabala ("Power of Karnataka").
 It has been proposed by the historian S. C. Nandinath that the word "Chalukya" originated from Salki or Chalki which is a Kannada word for an agricultural implement.
 According to some historians, the Chalukyas originated from agriculturists.